RCUK Open Access Policy: how to comply

 - RCUK funder name and external Grant ID

-- There are an increasing number of completely open access journals where you may choose to publish, with peer review carried out in the same way as for subscription journals.
-To find an open access journal in your subject area try the Directory of Open Access Journals
+- To find an open access journal in your subject area search the Directory of Open Access Journals

 - Note: MRC-funded researchers are required to check that the journal will deposit the article in Europe PMC, or allow the author to do so.
 See more on the MRC OA policy.